An Equal Opportunity University

 - Texas A&M University-Commerce is an accredited Institutional member of the National Association of Schools of Art and Design (NASAD).

-- The Educational Specialist in School Psychology is National Association of School Psychologists (NASP) approved.
+- The Specialist in School Psychology is National Association of School Psychologists (NASP) approved program.

-- The State Board of Educator Certification (SBEC) accredits all programs leading to educational certification in the College of Education and Human Services.
+- The State Board of Educator Certification (SBEC) accredits all programs leading to educator certification at A&M - Commerce.

 Professional Affiliations, Memberships, and Licensing Agencies